- Howard Zinnhistorian and author of many books, including A People’s History of the United States.

-Right now, a conversation between two of the most pre-eminent social critics of our time.
+We turn now to a conversation between two of the most preeminent social critics of our time.

-The other was born in 1922 in Brooklyn, New York to two Jewish immigrants who worked in factories.
-He grew up in slums there, worked in a shipyard, and was a bombardier in World War II.
+The other was born in 1922 in Brooklyn, New York, to two Jewish immigrants who worked in factories.
+He grew up in slums there, worked in a shipyard and was a bombardier in World War II.
 In 1960, he decided to try to write a new kind of history of the United States, a view from the ground up, from the people who built this country, the workers, the immigrants, the slaves.
 He spent the next two decades researching and writing.
-In 1980 he published his history and beyond all expectations, it became a best seller.
-A little while ago, he sold the millionth copy that history book.
+In 1980, he published his history, and beyond all expectations, it became a best-seller.
+A little while ago, he sold the millionth copy of that history book.

 This is what they had to say to each other.